Vocabulary and Embedding API¶

 As a common use case, let us index words, attach pre-trained word

-embeddings for them, and use such embeddings in mxnet.gluon
+embeddings for them, and use such embeddings in mxnet.gluon in just a few

 lines of code.